pykeen/pykeen/docs/source/tutorial/making_predictions.rst

 Loading a Model
 ~~~~~~~~~~~~~~~
 This example shows how to reload a previously trained model.
+The
-The ``save_to_directory`` function
+:meth:`pykeen.pipeline.PipelineResult.save_to_directory` function makes
-makes a file named ``trained_model.pkl``, so we will use the one from the previous example.
+a file named ``trained_model.pkl``, so we will use the one from the
+previous example.

 .. code-block:: python